The Richard H. Driehaus Foundation Award for Architectural Excellence in Community Design

 - Demonstrate superior design quality responsive to the neighborhood context and the constraints imposed by funding and regulatory agencies;

 - Successfully respond to the needs of the population served;

 - Enhance the overall development of the local community; and

 - Exhibit a creative design solution that could become a model for projects in other neighborhoods.

 Award amount: $15,000 to the top recipient and $3,000 and $2,000, respectively to the runners-up.

 Award recipient: The Award will be given to the architect of record.
 Judges may also decide to divide the Award between two or more developments.

-Award presentation date: The Award is presented as part of the Chicago Neighborhood Development Awards event to be held the Spring of 2021.
+Award presentation date: The Award is presented as part of the Chicago Neighborhood Development Awards event to be held June 2023.

 The Richard H. Driehaus Foundation will name an independent group of judges annually to review nominees and select winners.
 Awards will not necessarily be made each year, but will depend on the quality and responsiveness of the developments recommended for consideration.

 The application deadline is Jan 18, 2023.